-Alexei twice made considerable amounts of money from minuscule initial stakes by betting at the casino but, both times, he lost everything.
+Alexei twice makes considerable sums from minuscule stakes but on both occasions he loses everything.
 The real tragedy in “The Gambler” is the granny.
 The worst thing that can happen to any gambler is to win.
 That is the hook that keeps everyone returning.
-In the beginning, the granny bails out everyone from the General to the Frenchman, acting as a de facto bank.
+In the beginning, granny bails out everyone from the General to the Frenchman, acting as a de facto bank.
 Inevitably, she becomes the biggest loser of them all after getting a sweet taste of winning.

-There is a fascinating undercurrent of nationalism in the story.
-As a Russian, Dostoevsky’s thoughts on his own race are especially interesting, “though a great many Russians go in for the gambling, they are no good at the game”.
-I am intrigued to know why he thought Russians were bigger losers than other nationalities.
+There is a fascinating undercurrent of national identity.
+As a Russian, Dostoevsky’s thoughts on his own race are especially interesting: “though a great many Russians go in for the gambling, they are no good at the game”.
+I am intrigued to know why he thinks Russians are bigger losers than other nationalities.
 I would have assumed that the percentage of winners and losers would be rather steady.
-But, no, Dostoevsky wrote, “I think that roulette was specifically designed for the Russians”.
+But, no, Dostoevsky writes: “I think that roulette was specifically designed for the Russians”.
 Is this some sort of fatalistic interpretation of the Russian psyche?
 When pressed on it, he talks about the comparative “virtues and merits of the civilised Westerner”.
 Odd.
-Moreover, he thought that the Russian was “incapable of acquiring capital”.
-He viewed the Germans as diametrically opposed to the Russians in this regard.
+Moreover, he believes that Russians are “incapable of acquiring capital” and views the Germans as diametrically opposed in this regard.
 Contemplate the strange esteem that the elderly Germanic couple, that insulted Alexi, are held in.
-He also detailed the “German method of heaping up riches” and how the predictability that they live by “makes my Tartar blood boil”.
-He believed that the Germans showed “patience, intellect, rectitude, character, perseverance” in their quest to better themselves and amass wealth.
-He contrasted this with his own outlook as a gambler, “I would rather grow fat after the Russian manner or squander my whole substance at roulette”.
-Perhaps Dostoevsky used the stereotypical caricature of the gloomy, pessimistic Russian’s national identity to justify his own gambling habits.
+He details the “German method of heaping up riches” and how the predictability that they live by “makes my Tartar blood boil”.
+He believes that the Germans show “patience, intellect, rectitude, character, perseverance” in their quest to better themselves and amass wealth and contrasts this with his own outlook as a gambler: “I would rather grow fat after the Russian manner or squander my whole substance at roulette”.
+Perhaps Dostoevsky uses the stereotypical caricature of the gloomy, pessimistic Russian’s national identity to justify his own gambling habits.
 The Germans always win, the Russian always lose.
 Of the French, he writes that “De Grieux was like all Frenchmen; that is, gay and polite when necessary and profitable to be so, and insufferably tedious when the necessity to be gay and polite was over”.
 There is plenty of humorous insights in Dostoevsky’s prose.
 De Grieux lives up to the stereotype of the arrogant Frenchman when he says it is “true…with a self-satisfied air” that Westerners are in some way “superior”.

-When Alexei went on a betting rampage and lost his mind, he forgot entirely about Polina.
+When Alexei goes on a betting rampage and loses his mind, he forgets entirely about Polina.
 This is the second tragedy of the book.
-His brain became so addled with thoughts of winning and losing money that he neglected the personal side of his life.
-He found out that Polina had loved him throughout their time together but that she thought he was an “ungrateful, unworthy, shallow and unhappy man”.
-Here we see the doubly negative effect that Alexei’s time at the roulette table had.
-He said that his love life and his financial life have both been “destroyed”.
-So addled was his mind with constant thoughts of visiting the casino that, “as soon as I hear the clink of scattered money I almost go into convulsions”.
+His brain becomes so addled with thoughts of winning and losing money that he neglects the personal side of his life.
+He discovers that Polina has loved him throughout their time together but that she thinks him an “ungrateful, unworthy, shallow and unhappy man”.
+Here we see the doubly negative effect that Alexei’s time at the roulette table has.
+He admits that his love life and his financial life have both been “destroyed”.
+So addled is his mind with constant thoughts of visiting the casino that, “as soon as I hear the clink of scattered money I almost go into convulsions”.
 It is also worth noting the General destroys his relationship with Mlle Blanche by betting.
 She visits Paris with Alexie after she learns that the young man acquires money, the General being unable to provide for her.